newville/wxmplot/doc/plotpanel.rst

    :param x:     array of x values
    :param y:     array of y values
    :param side:  which y axis to use ('left' or 'right').
+   :param update_limits:  whether to force an update of the limits.
+   :param draw:    whether to force a redrawing of the canvas.

    This function is particularly useful for data that is changing and you wish to update traces from a previous :meth:`plot` or :meth:`oplot` with